-I have been setting up e-commerce sites since about 2002.
-In those days, Miva Merchant was one of the quality options.
+Since about 2002, most of the time, I have had one or two e-commerce clients .
+In those old days, Miva Merchant was one of the quality options.
 I was quite surprised to find that Miva Merchant is still available now.
-In the last 90s and early 2000s quite a few website owners had homegrown shopping cart systems, developed by their website programmer.
-In those days, security wasn’t much of a consideration.
+In the last of the 90s and early 2000s quite a few website owners had homegrown shopping cart systems, developed by their website programmer.

 Here, we will look at the process and bug-a-boo’s in WooCommerce, a free shopping cart plugin for WordPress.

 Plugin writers can change their plugins any time they want to.
 Since I have worked in WooCommerce before, I was surprised to find the Wizard pop up immediately on install (1).
 I curbed my annoyance and took a look.

 Address Fields: If you have a home-based business, just your address can be a problem.
 To protect your privacy, I suggest getting a PO Box.
 But, I have an office in an office building in Missoula, and yet I use a PO Box.
 That’s because walk-in traffic is a problem for my workflow.
 When I don’t have appointments, I’m working on someone’s website.
 Walk-in traffic disrupts both my workflow and my schedule.

 Type of Product Field: One of the problems with many forms is when you are forced to make a choice, but your choice does not exist.
 My product is time.
 If I choose physical, shipping information will be part of the product information.
 If I choose digital, a download will be part of the product information.
 In my case, a schedule would be more appropriate.

 In Person Sales Field: This field does not show in the screenshot because it is covered by the dropdown, but you can check whether items will be sold in person.
 This is important in that it affects your inventory.
 If your site says that there are 5 items in stock, but someone sells one in person, someone could order an item that is not available.